nochet/BasePop_RNAseq/projectNotes.md

 ## Project Notes

+### 2018-07-09

+Plan for analysis:

+Compare ballgown and sva differential expression analyses

+- Ballgown done in ballgown_basepop.Rmd
+- Prep data for sva - dataPrep_batch.Rmd
+- Do sva - DiffExpr_batch.Rmd
+- Compare sva & ballgown

+### 2018-06-20 (EN & EGK)
+- Decided: 1) check that known batches in our case have effect on expression (a. include batch in PCA, b. test with sva or linear model) 2) run svaseq without known bathes

 ### 2018-06-19 (EN)
 - Tested for batch effects using SVA package.
 The "be" and "leek" methods applied ns.v() produced 11 and 0 SVs, respectively.Wondering why the difference we read: